Innovating across sectors: Examining new models of work and novel organizational forms emerging in partnerships between the public and third sectors

 2. IaS data and findings are across countries.
 This offers a promising platform for cross-country comparisons.
 Further countries' inclusion in the program would be beneficial to the research community at large

-3. IaS' systematic review and corresponding online platform for public access offers the opportunity to all researchers, practitioners and public to interrogate existing literature on cross-sector partnership questions.
+3. IaS' systematic review (published) and new online, open-access platform we have created offers the opportunity to all researchers, practitioners and public to interrogate existing literature on cross-sector partnership questions.

 4. IaS studies specifically focus on digital practices and tools, and especially on those powered by Artificial Intelligence and machine learning.
 This is the new frontier for cross-sector collaborations because the data, training and auditing that powers AI tools necessarily must be derived from public and private and third sectors in order to render an AI tool efficient.
 This is particularly relevant to healthcare as a sector, but similarly crucial in education, energy and communities, and social services.